justinmeiners/efficient-programming-with-components/03_singleton.md

 What it means is once upon a time it was an object-oriented language.
 Then some people chased it away and said you could program differently.
 I am showing you how you could program differently.
-If you program an object-oriented way then many good things might happen.
+If you program in an object-oriented way then many good things might happen.
 I don't know what they are but you are not going to be efficient.
 Bjarne used to joke that object oriented systems are those that slow graphics.